 You may only have a short period of time to find the ideal office administrator, but you need them to be a seamless fit for your business.
-Contemporaries pre-evaluates candidates who are able to fill in for several months until your full-time employee returns.
-Plus, working with a temporary candidate provides a great opportunity for you to evaluate his/her on-the-job performance if you ever need to fill a similar position in the future.
+Contemporaries pre-evaluates candidates who are able to fill in for several months and take on more in the future.

-Here are a few of the characteristics Contemporaries looks for in temporary office administrative staff:
+Here are a few of the characteristics Contemporaries looks for in office administrative staff:

 - Organization and Time Management: An office administrator must wear a variety of hats.
 From booking appointments and meetings to answering company emails and phone calls, employees in this role must possess strong organizational skills to succeed.

-- Communication: Interacting with customers and staff on a regular basis calls for an office administrator with exceptional verbal and written communication skills, as well as a high level of tact and discretion.
+- Communication: Interacting with co-workers and senior executives on a regular basis calls for an office administrator with exceptional verbal and written communication skills, as well as a high level of tact and discretion.